As cannabis use becomes commonplace, more women continue to use it during pregnancy.

-A 2017 report in JAMA covering impacts of marijuana use during pregnancy said that doctors who recommend medical marijuana should be mindful about the possible risks of marijuana use during pregnancy and shouldn’t recommend the drug in pregnant women.
+A in JAMA covering impacts of marijuana use during pregnancy said that doctors who recommend medical marijuana should be mindful about the possible risks of marijuana use during pregnancy and shouldn’t recommend the drug in pregnant women.

 While some doctors who prescribe medical marijuana may adhere to those suggestions, Kevin Sabet, president of Smart Approaches to Marijuana thinks that much of the marijuana industry is trying to push the drug on pregnant women.

 “Unfortunately, the marijuana industry continues to peddle a lie that their superstrength THC is somehow good for pregnant women,” he said.
 He believes doctors are aware of the dangers to women, which is why many recommend against using it.

 “This phenomenon is part of a wider story: The pot industry is trying to convince America they have a miracle drug — one that can fill state coffers, end the opioid crisis, cure cancer, rid streets of violent cartels, and, now, help pregnant women,” he said.
 “It is Big Tobacco all over again.”

 Regardless of when or why women begin using marijuana, they can take steps to stop using it.
 Trying to stop cold turkey may cause mild withdrawal symptoms such as anxiety and cravings.

 Current users should speak with their doctors, as programs have been effective in helping women discontinue drug use — even if they only choose to do so until they give birth.